 Step 3: Validate With Market Cycle Position

-Final check: identify where we were in the cycle.
+Final check: identify where the market sat within the cycle.

-Can whale orders predict price movements?
-Sometimes—but mostly in the narrow sense that size interacts with liquidity.
-Large spot orders (or large flows into venues where selling can happen quickly) can precede volatility because they force the market to absorb inventory; however, they are not a reliable standalone directional predictor.
-A visible buy wall can be pulled, a large sell can be offset by derivatives hedges, and “big” flows can be operational (custody, settlement, internal exchange reshuffles) rather than a trade.
-Treat whale-sized orders and transfers as a probability shift, then look for follow-through in price response, liquidity conditions, and whether the entity’s balances actually change after the move.
+Can whale orders predict price?
+Sometimes, but the more defensible claim is probabilistic: market-moving size interacts with liquidity and execution conditions.
+Large spot orders—or large flows into venues where selling can happen quickly—can precede volatility because they change how much inventory the market must absorb.
+However, whale-sized activity is not a reliable standalone directional predictor.
+A visible buy wall can be removed, sell pressure can be offset through hedging, and “big” flows may be operational (custody transfers, settlement, internal exchange reshuffles) rather than a deliberate trade.
+Treat whale-sized orders and transfers as a shift in probability, then verify with follow-through in price response, liquidity conditions, and whether the entity’s balances actually change after the move.

 Whale alerts are observations; the edge comes from testing what the flow implies before treating it as a trade.